-Scott J. Sallinger - Designer, Craftsman and Author
+Scott J. Sallinger - Author, Designer, and Artist

 Scott Sallinger showed his passion for creativity and design early in life.
 His fascination with Legos, tinker toys, and Lincoln logs was the first indicator of his future career.
 Growing up in Pasadena, California, he had a passion for all types of boards: keyboards, skateboards, surfboards, and wooden boards.

 Scott began his entrepreneurial lifestyle while still in high school by offering handyman services to people in his neighborhood.
 He fixed fences, replaced faucets, added electrical plugs, and changed door locks.
 By night, he played music.
 His band, “54 East,” was a regular at Sunset Boulevard nightclubs such as Roxy’s, Gazzari’s, and Coconut Teaser.

 As a songwriter, he tuned into the deeper meanings of life: relationships, self-awareness, and the world around us.
 He wrote about these life lessons and observations and continued to write long after his music career ended.

 Just out of high school, Scott expanded his business to offer kitchen remodeling and room additions.
 Committed to learning all the trades involved in home contracting—such as framing, electrical, plumbing, drywall, finish carpentry—he hired master craftsmen to both mentor and work for him.